irispixel/vscode-dartsass/README.md

     This should help install a local sass binary in your project under your project tree, and can be used for `watching` Sass directories, if you don't have a global sass installation.

 1. I used to use `node-sass` package.
-Can I use that in place of `sass` in the steps above ?
+Can I use that in place of `sass` in step 3) above ?

     The plugin has been written for `sass` package only and does not support `node-sass`.
 Not to mention , `node-sass` is platform dependent and deprecated as well.
 Hence we do not support the same.

+1. I have scss files that contain import statements that begin with "~" and used to work fine , until I had upgraded the plugin to v0.1.0+ ?
+What gives  ?

+    So earlier, we used to support the "~" prefix in import statements by using an importer called `node-sass-package-importer` .
+Hence it used to work.

+    Starting from v0.1.0 though, support for `node-sass-package-importer` has been removed since then.
+So now your import statement becomes as follows.

+    Earlier - `@import "~/bootstrap/scss/functions.scss"`

+    would now be rewritten without the prefix "~/" as below:

+    `@import "bootstrap/scss/functions.scss"`

+    Also - you would want to set the `includePath` property as below:

+    `"dartsass.includePath": "node_modules"`

+    property ( that is a list of strings ), assuming the node_modules is in the root of the project under discussion.
+Else modify the above property accordingly.

  1. The autocompile (of sass) files that comes predefined with the plugin is too aggressive and is killing the CPU.
 What can I do ?